 Today, almost every company offers subscriptions.
 The steady rise in subscription-based services is because of the several advantages it offers.
 Some of those are mentioned below:

 With the subscription model, the retention rate of customers increases.
 When a customer subscribes to your services (either annually or monthly), you automatically hook them up to your services for a long time.
 Also, using subscriptions to upsell or cross-sell relevant products can lead to a tremendous increase in business revenue.

 The subscription model ends up benefiting the customer as well.
 Apart from the convenience it offers, the subscription also benefits the customers from a price standpoint.
 To explain, if someone has subscribed to a service or product, they don’t have to buy the product for its full price or pay again for an updated version of the product a few months later.
 Instead, they need to only pay the additional amount by going for an upgrade, or by moving to a premium plan.
 A good example of this is the iPhone subscription contract plans.
 A cultural and behavioral shift towards subscriptions was increasingly observed during the pandemic, where around 18% of companies offering subscription-based services witnessed accelerated growth.
 A report by Zuora Inc, a leading subscription management platform provider, revealed that OTT subscriptions grew by 7X in 2020 alone.

 2. Predictability of revenue

-A subscription model brings along with it a sense of predictability.
-This itself is one of the primary reasons, more companies are adopting this business method.
+A subscription model brings along with it a sense of predictability which means you’ll be winning with subscriptions (if you pick the right one, of course).
+This itself is one of the primary reasons, that more companies are adopting this business method.
 The elimination of uncertainty with the subscription framework helps you have a seamless business operation.